Auckland Transport (AT) is upgrading Hingaia Road in Karaka to support housing and employment growth in the area.

 New rain garden mulch and planting.

-Construction work will move to the Northern side of Hingaia Road and is schedule to start in late November 2019 - April 2020.
-This will involve service relocation and footpath widening work.
+Construction on the Northern side of Hingaia Road and start in late December 2019 - April 2020.
+This will involve service relocation, road widening work, installing new pedestrian footpath and cycle lanes.

 Map of Phase 2